motion/orbit/notes/next.md

 - location search and type search nlp run
 - make double click to open smoother
+- simple ocr would be killer demo
 - wow:
   - a little orbit ethereal orb instead of boring search icon top left would be useful
-    - when scanning it can glow/rotate a bit (hover to see status)
+  - click it once to turn on realtime search
-    - drag it onto any app or site to "ingest" it into your "memory"
+  - Click it again ? "ingest" it into your "memory"
     - orbit tray dropdown ?
       - add page
       - add site
 - peek design run make info better
-- attach to app is super interesting
   - drag orbit to a window, and it goes into context mode
   - uses ocr to realtime search
 - design run on the person feed